hassanzohdy/atom/README.md

 ## Features

 - Simple and easy to use
+- Won't take more than few minutes to **master it**.
 - Can be used outside components.
 - Listen to atom's value change.
 - Listen to atom's object property change.
 - Lightweight in size.
 - Easy Managing Objects, Arrays, and booleans.
-- Open for extending using Atom Actions.
+- Open for Extension using Atom Actions.

 ## React Atom